trbs/sandexer/README.md

 ========
 A lightweight file indexer for indexing files from multiple hosts, over multiple protocols.

-Lightweight in the sense that it runs fine on suboptimal hardware, sanderex is designed to run on machines ranging from raspberry-pi's to your latest Xeon box.
+Lightweight in the sense that it runs fine on suboptimal hardware, sandexer is designed to run on machines ranging from raspberry-pi's to your latest Xeon box.

 This application is still early in development and thus not functional yet.